typedb/typedb/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 ## Querying the Knowledge Base

 Having started Grakn engine and the Graql shell in its interactive mode, we are ready to make a number queries.
-First, we will make a couple of `match` queries.
+First, we will make a couple of `get` queries.

 Find all the people in the knowledge base, and list their `identifier` attributes (a string that represents their full name):